Ricky proud to celebrate Ipswich’s fantastic achievements

 While he only commits to a handful of games these days, Bird continues to support the Indigenous community through the highly regarded Deadly Choices program.

-He has teamed up with Saturday's Indigenous coach Ian Lacey and current Jets mentor Keiron Lander.
+He has teamed up with Indigenous coach Ian Lacey and current Jets mentor Keiron Lander.

 "He's a real good fella, the work he's doing,'' Bird said of Lacey.